talon-one/TalonOneJavaSdk/docs/ManagementApi.md

 <a name="getApplicationCustomersByAttributes"></a>
 # **getApplicationCustomersByAttributes**
-> InlineResponse20012 getApplicationCustomersByAttributes(body)
+> InlineResponse20012 getApplicationCustomersByAttributes(applicationCustomerSearch)

 Get a list of the customer profiles that match the given attributes (with total count)

 Gets a list of all the customer profiles for the account that exactly match a set of attributes.
 The match is successful if all the attributes of the request are found in a profile, even if the profile has more attributes that are not present on the request.
-[Customer Profile]: https://help.talon.one/hc/en-us/articles/360005130739-Data-Model#CustomerProfile
+[Customer Profile]: https://help.talon.one/hc/en-us/articles/360005130739-Data-Model#/customerProfile

 ### Example
 ```java